-To our best knowledge, this work delivers the first head-to-head empirical comparison of three prevalent integration paradigms: end-to-end VLAs that directly map language and vision to actions, multimodal LLM agents that orchestrate perception and control through tool calls, and modular VLM pipelines that couple perception-specialist FMs with task-specific planners (Fig.~\ref{fig2}; Table~\ref{tab1}).
+This work offers an empirical study of three integration paradigms: end-to-end VLAs mapping language and vision to actions, MLLM agents orchestrating perception and control, and modular VLM pipelines pairing perception-specialist FMs with task-specific planners (Fig.\ref{fig2}; Table\ref{tab1}).

-We evaluate these paradigms through tabletop case studies designed to highlight their complementary strengths and limitations.
-Specifically, we consider two task categories: (i) Complex Instruction Grounding, which probes fine-grained understanding and cross-modal disambiguation (Sec.\ref{sec:3}); and (ii) Object Manipulation, which measures the ability to transfer learned skills after VLA fine-tuning under distribution shifts, complemented by comparative and ablation studies (Sec.\ref{sec:4}).
+We evaluate these paradigms through tabletop case studies that expose their complementary strengths and limitations.
+Two task categories are considered: complex instruction grounding, probing fine-grained understanding and cross-modal disambiguation (Sec.\ref{sec:3}); and object manipulation, assessing skill transfer after VLA fine-tuning under distribution shifts, complemented by comparative and ablation analyses (Sec.\ref{sec:4}).